Unity-Technologies/AssetBundles-Browser/README.md

   * All assets currently in selected bundle will be moved into the new variant
   * ComingSoon: Mismatch detection between variants.

+### Bundle Details
+Lower left hand pane showing details of the bundles(s) selected in the Bundle List pane.
+This pane will show the following information if it is available:
+* Total bundle size.
+This is a sum of the on-disk size of all assets.
+* Bundles that the current bundle depends on
+* Any messages (error/warning/info) associated with the current bundle.

 ### Asset List
 Upper right hand pane providing a list of assets contained in whichever bundles are selected in the Bundle List.
 Available functionality: